jenesh/Pursuit-Core-Web-Binary-Search-Lab/README.md

 # Binary Search Practice

+## Exercises

-## 1. Given a sorted array of numbers, find index of a target element within array in O(log(n)) time.
+1. Given a sorted array of numbers, find index of a target element within array in O(log(n)) time.
 Do not use recursion.

 ```js
 let arr = [1, 2, 3, 4, 5, 6, 7]